Škoda 15 T: Prague

 Škoda ForCity won the bidding process of the Prague transport company for 250 new trams in 2005.
 The order is worth 17 billion CZK (about 68 million CZK per unit (2,3 million € per unit - 1€ 2005=29,6CZK)).

-The trials of the first prototype started in 2009, the first rides with passengers started in October 2010 and the last tramcar will be delivered in 2017.
+The trials of the first prototype started in 2009, the first rides with passengers started in October 2010 and the last tramcar was delivered in 2017.
 The prototype had 3 types of seats - wooden, plastic and with fabric upholstery.
 Passengers have decided in an internet poll that the wooden seats will be used in the delivered version.

 During the delivery of the first batch in 2011, the Prague transport company started negotiations with Škoda regarding the installation of air conditioning in the passenger compartment.
 It also raised the concern that a 1,000-horsepower streetcar may be unnecessarily powerful and proposed a solution used in the Riga version, which has only three out of four bogies driven.
 In the view of the transport company the price of additional air conditioning should be covered by eliminating the first bogie's motors.
 As of May, 2011, it was not yet decided whether this solution will be applied.
 Firstly there is issue that participants in the original tender may contest the change and require a new competition; secondly it has to be tested whether the 15T without full adhesion would be able to drive on Prague's hilly network.

 In May 2014, due to financial problems for the City of Prague, the Prague transport company and Škoda Transportation renegotiated the contract to provide for four extra years for delivery of the order and for fitting of full air-conditioning and WiFi in the last 125 trams of the order.
 By June, 2014, the first 100 trams of the order had been delivered and the first of the modified trams (from the second half of the order) will be delivered in 2015.